rmcwhae/battleship/README.md

 2) Three different difficulty levels, set according to a basic probabilistic hit algorithm.
 3) Phaser 3/React front-end with socket-connected API server for Kraken shot logic.

+Key learnings:
+1) Identified mission-critical functions and articulate the issues to discuss progress and contingency with mentors (project management).
+2) Adapted validation over supervisory approach Working with remote mentor with experience in our gaming library.
+3) Manage teams productivity and rebound from hurdles.
+4) Focus on implementation: value effectiveness over being right.
+5) Continuous deployment with Heroku

+Future features:
+1) Voice commands
+2) Reinforcement learning via a separate API

 ### Mobile View

 #### New Game